-Relative humidity (RH) is the amount of moisture in the air and if doesn’t remain stable then objects can shrink or crack.
+Relative humidity (RH) is the amount of moisture in the air and if doesn’t remain stable objects can shrink or crack.
 All old houses are very damp, especially in the basements, that’s why we routinely measure RH levels and use a dehumidifier and a fan to keep the environment in our cellar under control.

-We have to do it extremely carefully and using specific techniques and equipment, such as brushes made of pony or hog’s hair to remove dust from the smallest of crevices, and wax to nourish and protect our wooden furniture and floors.
+We have to do this extremely carefully and using specific techniques and equipment, such as brushes made of pony or hog’s hair to remove dust from the smallest of crevices, and wax to nourish and protect our wooden furniture and floors.
 At the same time, we also make sure to check the condition of everything so we can monitor any changes and keep our records up to date.

 Every penny you spend at Sutton House goes towards supporting our conservation work.
 You can usually also participate in our Special Places Raffle and Winter Raffle, to support specific conservation projects undertaken each year.

 Thank you for helping us to care for the oldest house in Hackney, and enabling it to withstand the test of time!